cartographer-project/cartographer_ros/docs/source/tuning.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In our case, the scan matcher can freely move the match forward and backwards without impacting the score.
-We'd like to penalize this situation by making the scan matcher pay more for deriving from the prior that it got.
+We'd like to penalize this situation by making the scan matcher pay more for deviating from the prior that it got.
 The two parameters controlling this are ``TRAJECTORY_BUILDER_2D.ceres_scan_matcher.translation_weight`` and ``rotation_weight``.
 The higher, the more expensive it is to move the result away from the prior, or in other words: scan matching has to generate a higher score in another position to be accepted.